soverenio/docs/docs/administration/troubleshooting-agent.md

 helm -n soverenio get values soveren-agent | grep -v token
 ```

-!!! info "These commands offer a basic check of the Soveren Agent setup's consistency"
+!!! warning "These commands offer a basic check of the Soveren Agent setup's consistency"
     Be prepared to share the output of these commands when discussing issues with our customer success team.

 ## Verifying individual components